-- If you are under 75 and taking income drawdown as capped drawdown, we must recalculate your maximum levels of income at least every three years. - If you are 75 or over and taking capped drawdown, we must recalculate your maximum and minimum levels of income every year.
+- If you are under 75 and taking income drawdown as capped drawdown, we must recalculate your maximum levels of income at least every three years. - If you are 75 or over and taking capped drawdown, we must recalculate your maximum level of income every year.